poshjosh/rate-limiter-service/README.md

 - `web.request.user.role = GUEST` - The endpoint is rate limited if the user role is GUEST.
 For more on rate conditions see [Rate Condition Expressions](https://github.com/poshjosh/rate-limiter-web-core/blob/master/docs/RATE-CONDITION-EXPRESSION-LANGUAGE.md).

+## Authentication

+You could enable basic authentication by simply setting the following properties:

+- `security.user.name`
+- `security.user.password`

+:warning: Basic authentication is not recommended because is increases request time significantly (about 3 times.
+E.g. from 35ms to 105ms).
+Rate limiting should not slow down the actual processing of requests.

 ## Docker Compose support

 This project contains a Docker Compose file named `compose.yaml`.